MicrosoftDocs/learn/learn-pr/startups/validate-idea/includes/5-experiment-power.md

 For many products, an MVP is better viewed as a disposable tool that you create solely for the purpose of testing assumptions with customers.
 It's often possible to build an MVP quickly and cheaply using low-code or no-code tools and still deliver value via a single feature.
 In these instances, you can throw the MVP away after the experiment is completed and start building your product based on your learnings rather than try to use a rough MVP as the basis for your product.

+## Task: Plan an experiment

-**Task:** Select at least one experiment type that makes sense for your startup.
+Select at least one experiment type that makes sense for your startup.
 Map out the steps you'll take to complete the experiment.
 Remember to consider what hypothesis you intend to test, and express it as a concise, falsifiable statement.
 Spell out what you'll measure or observe in the experiment, and the minimum response you need to validate your hypothesis.

 ## Conclusions